Opening hours Amsterdam

-In the regions of Amsterdam, Rotterdam, The Hague, Utrecht, Dordrecht and Gouda where our clinics are located, there are also many dental practices that offer emergency services.
+In the regions of Amsterdam, Den Haag, Deventer, Breda, Dordrecht, Ede, Gouda and Rotterdam where our clinics are located, there are also many dental practices that offer emergency services.
 Yet the speed with which we treat patients with urgent and acute emergencies is unprecedented.

 Dental365 Emergency Dentist is not a regular dental practice, but a team of specialized emergency dentists who are ready for you day and night.
 Helping patients who need a dentist in a hurry is our mission.

 Everyone can come to us.
 Even for those patients who can only visit us in the evening or on weekends, we are ready.
 You do not need to be registered at a dentist to be helped by us.
 Even if your dentist is too busy you can come to us for an emergency and we will refer you back to your own dentist.

 Emergency Dentist Amsterdam | The emergency dentist who is always open

 Do you have a dental emergency?
 Dental365 is THE emergency dentist in Amsterdam.
 We are unique because we are always open.
 As a dental practice you have to offer an emergency dentist service.
 However, we see many dental practices nationwide that do have an emergency service.
 Yet they are not always open for all dental emergencies.
 Certainly not 24/7.
 To still be able to help everyone in case of emergency, Dental365 acts as the emergency dentist service in Amsterdam and surroundings.